 It’s been 10 years since I was diagnosed with Amyloidosis, a rare blood disease that caused my kidney failure.
 But thanks to a selfless living kidney donor, I’ve been granted a second chance to enjoy each day with my four grandchildren.
-As Donate Life Month comes to an end, I hope you’ll read my story and consider making a monetary gift of any amount.
-Your gift can help save the life of someone’s grandparent, friend or loved one.

 I’d been having symptoms for over a year before my illness was properly identified.
 My doctors may have been able to preserve my kidney function if they’d caught it sooner – but I wasn’t quite so lucky.
 As a very active and health-conscious person it was difficult to cope with my changing limitations.
 It was hard to do some of the things I loved; running, hiking, skiing and fishing.
 My partner Nance and I had just retired a year before and we had planned to travel.
 The timing seemed unfair, even cruel.